Dhana * Koza * Kutumbha Bhava-2

 2nd-from-bhava-X gives saturation, completion, end-of-cycle and [temporal] death of the matters of bhava-X. A lso, 2nd-from = 2nd spouse of person signified by bhava-X.

 Record-keeping and managing collections - particularly one's abilities in money-saving And hoard-management

-"Wealth" is the power to manifest, the power to create good experiences, the power to be well. bhava-2 and L-2 indicate
+"Wealth" is the power to manifest, the power to create the experience of well-being = the power to be well. bhava-2 and dhanapati-2 indicate

 Food stuffs, food storage, food values